Edgardo Díaz

-Edgardo Díaz Melendez (born 1947) is a Puerto Rican music producer.
+Edgardo Díaz Meléndez (born 1947) is a Puerto Rican music producer and songwriter.
 He is the creator of the "boy band" Menudo.

 Early life

 Díaz was born in Panama City, Panama to Puerto Rican parents "Nacho" Diaz and his wife "Panchi", Díaz grew up in Miami, Florida.

 Career

-Díaz moved to Spain after graduating from school and he worked with a group that was widely successful, La Pandilla, which had 4 boys and 1 girl, Mari Blanca, (now a Veterinarian in her home country), but after the La Pandilla members grew up, he moved back to the United States, and created Menudo.
+Díaz moved to Spain after graduating from school and he worked with a group that was widely successful, La Pandilla, which had 4 boys and 1 girl, Mari Blanca, (now a Veterinarian in her home country), but after the La Pandilla members grew up, he moved back to Puerto Rico, and created Menudo.
 Díaz managed Menudo from 1977 to the group's era as MDO.

 At the time he started to manage Menudo, Diaz was also the director of a young-adult oriented band named "Aquamarina".

 In 2004, Díaz signed Daniela Lujan to manage the Mexican singer and actress' career.

 Personal

 Diaz was once romantically linked to the Puerto Rican actress and singer Millie Aviles.

+Diaz lived for two years in Ecuador.